pie chart

 • Non-attackers

-Mentor of the Meek and Welcoming Vampire offer us some pretty steady card draw from all of our token generation
+Mentor of the Meek and Enduring Innocence offer us some pretty steady card draw from all of our token generation

 • Attackers

-Winota, Joiner of Forces is one of the most powerful cards from Ikoria: Lair of Behemoths.
+Winota, Joiner of Forces is one of the most powerful cards from Ikoria: Lair of Behemoths and a Game Changer for a reason.
 Her insane attack trigger led to her being banned in the Pioneer format.
 Now imagine getting her ban-worthy attack trigger TWICE for each non-human attacker with Isshin!
-The deck only has nine other humans, but the most important one here is Thalisse, Reverent Medium for the token generating reasons listed above.
-The new Neyali, Suns' Vanguard from ONE is fantastic with token decks.
-Offering up double strike for attacking tokens is good but being able to exile the top card of your deck (two with Isshin!) and being able to play them on any turn you attacked with a token is some seriously great card advantage!
+The deck only has about ten or so other humans, but the most important one here is Thalisse, Reverent Medium for the token generating reasons listed above.

-Skyhunter Strike Force and Signal Pest both offer damage buffs to attacking creatures.
+Signal Pest offers damage buffs to attacking creatures and only costs 1.
 Pretty straightforward.

 Ronin Cliffrider is one of this deck's versions of removal/board wipes.
 With Isshin on the board, an attacking Ronin deals 2 damage to each creature opponents control, wiping the board of any small creatures and helping to clear the way for the majority of your forces to connect with damage.

 Finally, we have the main course... the token generators!
-Skyknight Vanguard, Krenko, Tin Street Kingpin, Adeline, Resplendent Cathar, Hanweir Garrison , Hero of Bladehold, Leonin Warleader and Grave Titan all have attack triggers that create one or multiple tokens.
-Other than Skyknight Vanguard and Grave Titan, these all sit in the 3-4MV range.
+Skyknight Vanguard, Anim Pakal, Thousandth Moon, Adeline, Resplendent Cathar, Hanweir Garrison , Hero of Bladehold, and Leonin Warleader all have attack triggers that create one or multiple tokens.
 With Isshin doubling the attack triggers of any of these cards, it's easy to see why I focused this deck into a token theme.
-Combine these cards with something like Hellrider or Witty Roastmaster for maximum effect!
+The new Ainok Strike Leader also offers up some token protection as well.
+Redoubled Stormsinger is essentially a token doubler and gets insane with Isshin on the field.

 Special mentions go out to these last few creatures, and a mechanic that I can't wait to see more of... creatures with Myriad!
-Hammers of Moradin, Herald of the Host, Elturel Survivors and Warchief Giant all have attack triggers that create copies of themselves attacking each other opponent.
-Combine this with Isshin... and these cards all create SIX copies of itself in a full four player game!
+Hammers of Moradin, Battle Angels of Tyr, Elturel Survivors and Goldlust Triad all have attack triggers that create copies of themselves attacking each other opponent.
+Combine this with Isshin... and these cards all create four copies of itself in a full four player game!
 Hammers of Moradin gets an extra special mention as it can tap down opponents creatures to help ensure combat damage gets through, an effect that gets doubled by Isshin!
-Warchief Giant is also noteworthy as it has Haste, meaning that if Isshin is on the board, Warchief Giant effectively is for seven attacking 5/3s.
-Insane!
-I mean, sure, all the myriad tokens get exiled at the end of combat, but that won't matter if our opponents are dead!
+Battle Angels of Tyr is something that should've been added into the deck a long time ago, but better late than never!
+With it's lifegaining, treasure making AND card drawing abilites, these angels are one of the allstars of any Isshin deck that includes them.
+The new Goldlust Triad is also a fantastic ramp engine.

 This deck currently runs a decent amount of enchantments.